onflow/atree/README.md

 *Atree* provides scalable arrays and scalable ordered maps.
 It is used by [Cadence](https://github.com/onflow/cadence) in the [Flow](https://github.com/onflow/flow-go) blockchain.

-Inspired by common tricks used in different flavours of B+ Trees, Atree provides two types of data structures: Ordered Map Type (OMT) and Scalable Array Type (SAT).
+Inspired by common tricks used in modern flavours of B+ Trees, Atree provides two types of data structures: Ordered Map Type (OMT) and Scalable Array Type (SAT).

 Scalable Array Type (SAT) is a heterogeneous variable-size array, storing any type of values into a smaller ordered list of values and provides efficient functionality to lookup, insert and remove elements anywhere in the array.